chess-seventh/assignment-fpiva-consensys/README.md

 ## How to use this project

-When we roll-out the image of backstage: `backstage-app:v1` everything is fine, this image is stable.
+When we roll-out the image of backstage: `backstage-app:stable` everything is fine, this image is stable.

 For the sake of the example, when we push any kind of changes in the Docker